Race Info for the Certified Courses

 Hello Super Runners!

-Frank and Mike look forward to seeing everyone run well and have fun at the third annual Altis Marathon and Half Marathon this Sunday on the wonderful Tanglefoot Trail® - one of the many rail trails we are fortunate to have all across the country.
-For additional information on great US rail trails navigate over to railstotrails.org.
+Frank and Mike look forward to seeing everyone run well and have fun on the Tanglefoot Trail on Sunday - one of many wonderful rail trails we are fortunate to have all across the country.
+For additional information on rail trails head over to railtrails.org.

-Race start/finish: The race start/finish is at the intersection of the Tanglefoot Trail® and Industrial Drive near (not exactly at) 202 Industrial Drive Houston, MS. I note that the start/finish is about a quarter mile west of N Jackson Street which is the main north/south road through Houston.
+Race Start/Finish: The race start/finish is at the intersection of the Tanglefoot Trail and Industrial Drive near 202 Industrial Drive Houston, MS. I note that the start/finish is a quarter mile west of N Jackson Street which is the main north/south road through Houston.

-Saturday night packet pickup and last minute race registration time/location: 6:00-7:00PM at the start/finish
+Race Morning Packet Pickup: Race morning packet pickup and last minute registration is from 6:45-8:00AM at the start/finish.

 Marathon Start Time: 7:30AM